Legal requirements for food and drink labelling

 - Legal name of the product.

-- Ingredients declaration in descending order and highlighting any allergens, as listed in EU Regulation 1169/2011, as well as a QUID declaration.
+- Ingredients declaration in descending order , as well as a QUID declaration.
 (Quantitative Ingredients Declaration)

 - Any warnings about specific ingredients, including novel ingredients such as chia seeds